-I named the story of me quitting IBM “A single step” because of the famous quote by Lao Tzu:
+I named the story of my quitting IBM A Single Step because of the famous, oft-cited travel quote credited to Lao Tzu:

 “A journey of 10,000 miles begins with a single step.”